-A device used to transfer heat from a fluid (liquid or gas) to another fluid
+A heat exchanger is a device used to transfer heat from a fluid (liquid or gas) to another fluid

 where the two fluids are physically separated.